OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/apim/README.md

 ### Recommended way 1: Using npm package swagger-jsdoc

-- Run command: `npm install -g swagger-jsdoc`.
+- Install the stable version of swagger-jsdoc.
+Run command: `npm install -g swagger-jsdoc@6`.
 - Annotating source code.
 Read [more](https://github.com/Surnet/swagger-jsdoc/) about how to use swagger-jsdoc to annotate the source code.
 Below is a sample annotation.
   - API annotation
     ```js